Lockheed C-141 Starlifter: C-141A

 The original Starlifter model, designated C-141A, could carry 154 passengers, 123 paratroopers or 80 litters for wounded with seating for 16.
 A total of 284 A-models were built.
 The C-141A entered service in April 1965.
 It was soon discovered that the aircraft's volume capacity was relatively low in comparison to its lifting capacity; it generally ran out of physical space before it hit its weight limit.
 The C-141A could carry ten standard 463L master pallets and had a total cargo capacity of 62700 lb.
 It could also carry specialized cargoes, such as the Minuteman missile.

-NASA obtained Lockheed's C-141 demonstrator, designated L-300.
-The airplane was modified to house the Kuiper Airborne Observatory (KAO) telescope for use at very high altitudes.
-This aircraft, NC-141A is in storage at NASA Ames Research Center, Moffett Federal Airfield, California.
-The KAO was retired in 1995 and was replaced by the 747SP-based Stratospheric Observatory for Infrared Astronomy (SOFIA).
+NASA obtained Lockheed's C-141 demonstrator, designated L-300, and modified it to house the Kuiper Airborne Observatory (KAO) telescope for use at very high altitudes.
+The aircraft, NC-141A, was retired in 1995 and placed in storage at NASA Ames Research Center, Moffett Federal Airfield, California.
+It was scrapped in 2025, with certain sections preserved for future display.
+The KAO was replaced by the 747SP-based Stratospheric Observatory for Infrared Astronomy (SOFIA).